deplatt/GrinNet/Written_Reports/Sprint_3/s3-planning-report.md

 Assign various front-end pages to Deven, Jeronimo, and Pranav.
 Front-end pages needed :
-- log in page
+- log in page — Deven
-- home page
+- home page — Jeronimo (add categories of interest / searching by categories of interest)
-- create post page
+- create post page — Shibam
-- view post page
+- view post page — Pranav

 Features needed :
 - have the created post appear in the feed when clicking refresh button
 - user email authentication to register a new account, user receives email
 - have the new post appear on another user's app
-- finalize 'categories of interest'
+- finalize 'categories of interest' - sports, culture, games, SEPCs, dance, music, food, social, misc.

 Other tasks
 - code review needed. each commit needs a code review.
+Each review needs to have 3 comments and a summary comment.